slohse/inkplate_dashboard/README.md

 ## Image/Comics Viewer

-The comics module diplays PNG images.
+The comics module diplays BMP/JPG/PNG images.
 The left and right buttons allow you to traverse a folder structure in alphanumerical order.
 I wrote this to chronologically read through comic strips, but it can of course be used for any kinds of images.

 The viewer does not do any kind of on-the-fly resizing, you need to size the images to fit beforehand.